ISO 27001 Risk Assessment & Management

 Often overlooked, this is an essential step in determining the success of your organization’s risk assessment exercise.
 For every risk, assign risk owners who would be in charge of monitoring the risk, and eventually implementing the risk treatment plans.

-3. Analyse the risks, their impact and the likelihood of occurrence
+3. Analyze the risks, their severity, and the likelihood of occurrence

 ISO 27001 doesn’t define any specific way to analyze and score the risks.
 It is, therefore, essential to determine an organization-wide standardized approach for the same.
 Remember, you will base your risk analysis on this pre-defined approach.